dorazhao99/starter-modules/cs-phd-redbook.md

 Start meeting people early: you will only grow busier.

-\chapter{Department}
+# Department
-\section{\secso{Paperwork and Pitfalls}}
+## Paperwork and Pitfalls
 There are several types of paperwork that matter.
-They generally deal with getting paid and completing your \phd\ milestones.
+They generally deal with getting paid and completing your PhD\ milestones.

 When you pass your Breadth Requirements, file your candidacy form so you get a pay increase.
-If you have some strange advising situation (e.g., your advisor is not natively {\sc cs} or has a joint appointment with another department), make sure it goes through.
+If you have some strange advising situation (e.g., your advisor is not natively CS or has a joint appointment with another department), make sure it goes through.

 Before each quarter, secure funding.
-If you are {\sc ra}ing, sign a form with your advisor's admin.
+If you are RAing, sign a form with your advisor's admin.

 After you do your Thesis Proposal, there is a Thesis Proposal form.

-When you near the end of your \phd, fill out a form for your Reading Committee, and one to schedule your Oral Examination.
+When you near the end of your PhD, fill out a form for your Reading Committee, and one to schedule your Oral Examination.

-During the last year, you can go {\sc tgr} to save your lab money.
+During the last year, you can go TGR to save your lab money.

 Many of the forms are at the addresses below: